angularlicious/learn-schematics-course/learn-schematics/schematics/getting-started-with-options/README.md

 ```

 #### tsconfig.json
 This configuration is used by the `tsc` compiler.
 The only addition to the default configuration is the `outDir`.
+Configure and use the `outDir` when you are ready to create a `publishable` package for your

 * Use `outDir` to define the location of compiled output.
     * The compiler will only output the `*.js` files.
+    * The build script will need to copy other file types:
+      * package.json
+      * collection.json
+      * schema.json
+      * schema.d.ts
+      * README.md

 ```json
 {